Pl0p/Modular_Synth/List_by_function.md

  - [AUTO-BEND](https://www.yusynth.net/Modular/EN/AUTOBEND/index.html) : This module is very useful utility module to simulate the transient frequency bend that can be heard at the onset of a note played by some instruments such as trumpets and oboes
  - [Signal clone](https://syinsi.com/projects/building-new-vca-tile/) : Syinsi
  - [Pedal I/O](https://syinsi.com/projects/building-the-pedalio/) : Syinsi
+ - [CV wheel](http://familjenronnberg.se/~niklas/diy/eurorack/cv-wheel/) : A simple module!
+It outputs a voltage set by the wheel.
+The range of the CV is determined by the Range control from one semitone to one octave
+ - [CV wheel v2](http://familjenronnberg.se/~niklas/diy/eurorack/cv-wheel2/) : The clock signal controls a stepped triangle or ramp wave which is sent via the input to the wheel and then (buffered) to the output
+ - [Joystick](http://familjenronnberg.se/~niklas/diy/eurorack/joystick/) : Both the X and the Y axis have a range control setting the output volt between 2V and 10V, as well as an offset moving the voltage between the negative side and the positive side
+ - [Patch](http://familjenronnberg.se/~niklas/diy/eurorack/patch/) : From tele (6.3mm) to mini tele (3.5mm), therefore I made two patches.
+One of these takes 6.3mm tele in, buffers it and sends it to two identical (yet unbuffered) 3.5mm tele.
+The other mixes two 3.5mm tele to one 6.3mm tele.

 # ATENUVERTER
  - [Dual Atenuverter](https://www.befaco.org/dual-atenuverter/) : The Dual Atenuverter is a CV/Audio utility module designed to atenuate, invert and apply offset to an input signal.